Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Unity in diversity

-The rest of this summary on the subject “Shraddha Traya Vibhaga Yoga” is only available to students of the Gita Institute
+The rest of this summary on the subject “Shraddha Traya Vibhaga Yoga” is available exclusively to students of the Bhagavad Gita Institute

 Bhagavad Gita in Spanish Yoga de las Tres Fes Bhagavad Gita Bhagavad Gita in Portuguese Ioga das Três Fés.